Our organic neem oil is blended with 15% organic olive oil to assist in pourability.

 Cosmetic use only

 A magnificent oil with numerous benefits for both therapeutic and medicinal use.
-Among other properties, this oil is anti-septic, anti-viral, anti-bacterial, and anti-fungal.
 Used widely in creams, dental products, hair care products, and in gardens for natural pest control.
 Neem oil can be applied directly to the skin or included within skin care preparations that are designed specifically to treat problematic skin conditions.
 This oil is exceptionally rich, contains a heavy odor, and may be diluted accordingly.
 Neem oil will solidify at typical room temperatures.
 An incredibly rich and odoriferous oil which is semi-solid in its natural state.
 It may be liquefied in a pot of simmering water, in a microwave, in the sun, or at a temperature exceeding 85 degrees.

 Medicinal and Cosmetic Use

-Neem is antibacterial, antiviral, antifungal, antiseptic, and antiparasitic.
-Because of these properties, it is widely deployed in many different toiletries such as soap, toothpaste, hair care products, and skin care products.
+Neem is widely deployed in many different toiletries such as soap, toothpaste, hair care products, and skin care products.
 The oil has moisturizing and regenerative properties, contains vitamin E, and has essential fatty acids.
 It is also used to deter mosquitoes, fleas, flies, ticks, mites, and lice.
 It is suitable for dietary use, but only under the direct supervision of someone qualified in the administration of this substance.

 In salves: add a few drops to your healing salve.

 Garden pesticide: Mix with castille soap and water, spray onto infested plants as needed.
 The spray will suffocate soft bodied insects, and will repel other insects.

 Bath: mix a few drops into the bath water.

 Bug repellent: Use in lotion to deter bugs and mosquitoes.